-The aim of all BMX bike frames is to combine the highest strength with the lowest weight.
-There are several factors at play in achieving this, and both the materials and how they are used in bike frame manufacture are crucial to the result.
+All BMX bike frames aim to combine the highest strength with the lowest weight.
+Several factors are at play in achieving this, and the materials and how they are used in bike frame manufacture are crucial to the result.

 Choosing a frame is not as simple as it sounds.
-There are many factors to take into account when selecting a frame and these include weight, strength, impact resistance, rigidity, longevity, shape and ride quality.
+Many factors to consider when selecting a frame include weight, strength, impact resistance, rigidity, longevity, shape, and ride quality.

 Many BMX bike shops have one-size-fits-all size machines, but frame size matters if you plan to take up BMX racing as a sport.

 Most important is the length of the top tube, from the centre of the saddle tube to the centre of the headset tube above the forks.
 The taller you are, the longer the tube needs to be.
-There are plenty of online bike size chart websites that can help determine which is the best for you.
+Plenty of online bike size chart websites can help determine the best for you.

-Mid-level and pro bikes come with even more features, such as integrated headsets, sealed bearings and a frame geometry tailored to specific BMX racing levels while those who progress through the sport will end up wanting a custom-made BMX frame supplemented with chosen after-market parts.
+Mid-level and pro bikes come with even more features, such as integrated headsets, sealed bearings and a frame geometry tailored to specific BMX racing levels.
+Those riders who progress through the sport will want a custom-made BMX frame supplemented with chosen after-market parts.